UWEGangYiKhor/StrangerFie/README.md

 NODE_ENV="production" # Set as development for dev server RAPID_API_KEY="YOUR_RAPID_API_KEY" # Get your API key on RapidAPI.com
 POSTGRES_PRISMA_URL="YOUR_POSTGRES_DB_URL"

-# Only if you are running in docker (Must use same username, password, port and db as URL above)
-POSTGRES_DB="strangerfie"
-POSTGRES_USER="USER"
-POSTGRES_PASSWORD="PASSWORD"
-POSTGRES_PORT="5431"
 ```

 Get your API Key on [RapidAPI.com](https://rapidapi.com/hub)